KevincTulp/nearmap-python-api/README.md

 2.)
 Implement code in your script or jupyter notebook

 3.)
-Access example implementation scripts for all API operations in the "examples folder": https://github.com/geoffhtaylor3d/nearmap-python-api/tree/master/examples
+Access example implementation scripts for all API operations in the ["examples folder"](https://github.com/nearmap/nearmap-python-api/tree/master/examples)

 _** The current release of the Nearmap API for Python only supports synchronous API calls.
 Asynchronous API calls and more advanced data download operations are slated for later release**_